How to Become a Psychiatric-Mental Health Nurse Practitioner: 6 Steps For Future Healers

 If you can, focus your time as an RN in environments that relate to mental health.
 Nursing roles in community mental health centers or mental health facilities could be a perfect choice.
 Ask other nurses about their experience with mental health wherever you work, since mental health does touch everything in one way or another.

-Try to get experience in both inpatient and outpatient environments, and practicing different care models, Dr. Hamilton suggests.
-He also recommends asking to observe colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.
+Try to get experience in both inpatient and outpatient environments, and practicing different care models.
+Try asking to shadow colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.

 This will help you get a better feel for what working in the mental health field may entail and can help you determine if attending a psychiatric-mental health nurse practitioner program is the right move for you.